Thank you for reading our post, please rate this article at the end.

 As a seller

-Other than that, it is not recommended to use it as it does not give an accurate and precise value for the RV; it is more of a general rate of alike and comparable RVs in the market.
+Other than that, it is not recommended to use it as it does not give an accurate and precise value for the RV; it is more of a general rate of similar and comparable RVs in the market.

 What is the value of a Kelley Blue Book RV?

-Now, you might want to ask what this Kelley Bluebook value is.
+Now, you might want to ask what this Kelley Blue Book value is.

 As a Buyer